The spin-one Motzkin chain is gapped for any area weight $t<1$: Introduction and main results

-We close the introduction by mentioning some open problems.
+We close by mentioning some open problems.
 First, it is natural to aim to extend the result to higher spin while keeping $t\in (0,1)$ arbitrary.
+We expect that the combinatorial analysis in the main text can be generalized to higher spin.
+However, the extension will require a new, more conceptual proof of the convergence of ratios of normalization factors in Appendix A, which is currently done by many nested inductions that would become complicated for higher spin.

-Second, the Motzkin spin chains are ``bosonic'' in the sense that the local spin number is an integer.
-Their ``fermionic'' siblings with half-integer spin are called Fredkin spin chains and have also been studied in detail \cite{movassagh2016gap,udagawa2017finite,zhang2017entropy}.
+As a second open problem, we mention that the Motzkin spin chains are ``bosonic'' in the sense that the local spin number is an integer.
+Their ``fermionic'' siblings with half-integer spin are called Fredkin spin chains and have also been studied in detail \cite{movassagh2016gap,salberger2017deformed,udagawa2017finite,zhang2017entropy}.
 While the local interaction on the Fredkin side is slightly more subtle (it is $3$-local instead of nearest-neighbor as in the Motzkin case), the developments there are essentially parallel and we generally expect these models to be amenable to our technique.